virtualjj/automated-openvpnas-cloudflare-letsencrypt/README.md

 Enter a unique username for the web UI administrator account and a reference to the other SSM secure string for the secure password.

+Click **Next** and follow the prompts to deploy the stack.
 <p align="center">
 <img src="https://github.com/virtualjj/automated-openvpnas-cloudflare-letsencrypt/blob/master/images/readme/deploy-lock-ip-secure-string-passwd.jpg" alt="Enter a source IP for connecting to the OpenVPN AS web UI and choose a unique username as well as a SSM secure string for the admin password."="75%" width="75%">
 </p>

+The stack, instance, CloudFlare DNS update, and Let's Encrypt certificate should be complete in about five minutes.